 * disclosure – flowers were supplied by The Flower Hut FSJ

 As I write this our first snow is slowly melting here in Northern BC.
-On one hand I’m clinging to summer and it’s last bits of warmth and colour – on the other, I’m ready to cozy up inside with a warm mug of coffee and the Canadian Bloggers Fall Home Tour which is running this week.
+On one hand I’m clinging to summer and it’s last bits of warmth and colour – on the other, I’m ready to cozy up inside with a warm mug of pour over coffee and the Canadian Bloggers Fall Home Tour which is running this week.
 They are making me feel a lot better about the cold and I’m so happy to be sharing my fall home today!
 Be sure to see the rest of the homes on tour – they’re all linked at the end of this post.

 Let’s start in the dining room.
 I’ve set the table for fall and one of my key inspirations this season has been colour and tone.
 Over the summer things were light and cheery with vintage blues and greens.
 Some of those are still kicking about (hello jadeite in the china cabinet!) and I’ve changed some decor items out for darker charcoals and blacks.
 I’m loving the depth of these darker tones – they’re so grounding.
 For colour I’m having a major moment with mustard yellow and deeper greens.

 Of course, let’s not forget our vintage brass!
 There are articles written every year about which metals are in and which are out but these vintage brass items stand the test of time, I’ll never bore of them and they do well in mixing with other metals which is always my favourite way to go for an eclectic feel.

 I usually keep things pretty simple when it comes to table decor because I often find a certain fuzzy someone napping there, but it’s fun to do up the table now and then.
 Most items are thrifted / vintage here except for the runner which I sewed up from a luxe green velvet.
 The colour combo with brass and mustard is just rocking my socks!